Frogpants/Project-Bitshift/navigation/documentation/doc.md

 ### Local Version

 1. Clone the repository.
-2. Open the project in Unity Editor (or supported engine).
+2. Open the project in VSCode.
 3. Build and run using your target platform settings.

----

-## License

-This project is licensed under the [MIT License](LICENSE.md).
-You are free to use, modify, and distribute under the terms specified.

 ---